jhelie/xvg_average/README.md

 Features
 --------
 - columns averaged either by position of name (legend)
-- can perform a rolling average
+- can smooth output (rolling average)
 - can skim output
+- can perform weighted averages
+- can deal with "nan" values